 FACE-TO-FACE: We're pleased to be able to offer Face-To-Face services across our circuit each Sunday.
-In many cases you need to book in (to keep an eye on numbers) but you would be most welcome!
-A full list of services can be found HERE.
-If you are at all unsure, do contact the church directly or contact one of the ministers.
+A full list of services can be found by looking at the different churches.

-We are opening 'Bubble Church ' to anyone across our local area where folk will be able to meet in a number of our churches at various points during the week, in small groups (10-12) for fellowship, breaking bread (communion), prayer and teaching/discussion.
+'Bubble Church' continues where folk will be able to meet in a number of our churches at various points during the week, in small groups (10-12) for fellowship, breaking bread (communion), prayer and teaching/discussion.
 If you would like to be part of a 'Bubble Church' please get in touch with one of our ministers.

 From busy A roads to country lanes, from rolling green countryside to the banks of the River Trent, the Newark and Southwell Circuit is full of contrasts.
 The market town of Newark and the minster town of Southwell provide two main centres but the village communities are just as important and together provide the mix of rural, semi-rural, large village and town churches.